-Despite the continuation of the COVID-19 pandemic, we have been able to uphold our high standards of professionalism, ethical behaviour and integrity in everything we do.
+We continue to uphold our high standards of professionalism, ethical behaviour and integrity in everything we do.
 This extends not only to providing our clients with an unwavering standard of excellence in legal services, but also to positively contributing to the wellbeing of communities around the world.
-This Statement covers the initiatives implemented by K&L Gates to reduce the risk of modern slavery occurring as a result of COVID-19 and our actions more broadly.
+This Statement covers the initiatives implemented by K&L Gates to reduce the risk of modern slavery occurring as a result of the changing nature of our workforce, hybrid working, client engagement preferences and our actions more broadly.